How to Visit Copper Canyon by Train – Updated 2019

 LOS MOCHIS towards CHIHUAHUA

-Tuesdays, Fridays and Sundays ONLY
+Tuesdays, Thursdays and Sundays ONLY

 Destination | Arrival/Departure |